privacyidea/privacyidea/doc/policies/enrollment.rst

 type: string

 With this action the administrator may specify the URL to a token image which is included in the QR code during enrollment (key in otpauth URL: ``image``).
-It is used by some smartphone apps like FreeOTP.
+It is used by the privacyIDEA Authenticator and some other smartphone apps like FreeOTP (Supported file formats: PNG, JPG and GIF).

 .. _autoassignment: